Date: 10 Oct 1990

 An open verdict was returned at his inquest.

 Erich Tahler worked as a clerk at ICI and was a heavy drinker.
 He went to the pub straight after work on 5 October 1990 as he did most nights and stayed there drinking until 11.30pm before leaving the pub with some friends.
-They then walked off together but Erich Tahler left his friend to make the last five minutes of his journey home alone.
+They then walked off together but Erich Tahler left his friends to make the last five minutes of his journey home alone.

 He was later found injured at the bottom of some steps in Erica Court flats, Binfield Road, Clapham, near to his home with a fracture to the back of his skull.
-He was taken to Kings College Hospital five days later on 10 October 1990.
+He was taken to Kings College Hospital but died five days later on 10 October 1990.

 There were no obvious sign of foul play and his injuries were consistent with a slip on the stairs and so it was thought to have been an accident.